Home > Lawson Centre for Sustainability > About the New Building

 Community & Outdoor Space

 Generous common/shared facilities in the new building will foster a sense of belonging and promote the well-being of our community members.
-Throughout the building there are a variety of formal and informal seating and study areas.
+Throughout the building there are a variety of formal and informal seating and study areas with views to the various gardens and green roofs around the building.
 The Lawson Centre for Sustainability will also provide new food services to the Trinity campus, including a full-service dining facility for residents, students and the wider Trinity community, as well as an industrial kitchen, which will service new and existing dining operations at the College.

 With plenty of outdoor multi-use areas, including two courtyards, the Lawson Centre for Sustainability will reintegrate the North Field into the heart of campus life, creating an open green space that can be used for a variety of activities—from pick-up sports games to tossing a frisbee.
 Both the Community Kitchen and the George and Martha Butterfield Rooftop Farm will provide integral platforms for community programming and partnership.